 - Refreshments for public LCC events

 Locally-raised funds and any interest earned from state funds can be distributed at the discretion of the LCC at any time during the year, if the funds go to support the arts, humanities, or sciences.
 Mass Cultural Council also recommends that locally-raised funds distributed or spent by the LCC meet the other substantive requirements set forth in the state and local eligibility criteria; however, unlike state funds, prior Mass Cultural Council approval for expenditure of local funds is not required.

 Because LCCs are considered government agencies, all monies, including those raised locally, must be deposited in and maintained in the municipal account designated for the LCC.
-Donated or earned monies should be tracked so the LCC knows the ongoing total of state and locally-raised funds.
-Separate checkbooks or non-municipal accounts are not permissible.
+Donated or earned monies should be tracked by the council so the LCC knows the ongoing total of state and locally-raised funds.

 For more detailed information on managing locally-raised funds, review the LCC Program Guidelines.

 Because LCCs are responsible for granting out state funds, it is extremely important that LCC funds are tracked and managed correctly.
-Every year, Mass Cultural Council requires that each municipality and LCC submit a summary financial report which must be completed before the LCC’s grant cycle voting meeting to fulfill the annual reporting requirement stated in M.G.L.
+Every year, Mass Cultural Council requires that each municipality and LCC submit a financial report to fulfill the annual reporting requirement stated in M.G.L.
 Chapter 10 Section 58.
+This report must be completed annually before the LCC’s grant cycle voting meeting.